Licensed plumber in Phoenix performing sewer line camera inspection with HD equipment

 Improper Installations and Repairs

 Many plumbing issues stem from substandard workmanship.
 The inspection uncovers improper pipe slopes, incorrect connections, or DIY repairs that may be causing recurring problems.
-This is particularly valuable for those who have purchased older homes in Phoenix neighborhoods like Arcadia or Scottsdale.

 The Technology Behind Modern Camera Inspections